 - It promotes microbial life in the soil.

-- It provides important minerals that are lacking in conventionally depleted soils.
+- It provides important minerals that are missing in conventionally depleted soils.

-This makes Julius Hensel one of the founding fathers of ecological soil science – a pioneer who already in the 19th century thought about things that are becoming important again in the 21st century.
+Thus, Julius Hensel is one of the forefathers of ecological soil science – a pioneer who, already in the 19th century, thought what is gaining importance again in the 21st century.

-"The whole earth is a bread basket, if we only learn to grind the stones."
-(Bread from Stones, 1894)
+"The whole earth is a bread basket, if only we learn to grind the stones."
+(Brod aus Steinen, 1894)

 In today's sustainable agriculture, Hensel's approach is more relevant than ever.
-Products like zeolite or rock flour follow precisely this idea:
+Products like zeolite or primary rock dust follow exactly this idea:

-- They provide a wide range of minerals,
+- they provide a broad spectrum of minerals,

 For projects like Steinkraft, Hensel's work is not just a piece of history, but a source of inspiration and confirmation that mineral fertilization can have the future he once foresaw.